- What is a Paramedic?

 - Do I have to be an EMT first before training as a Paramedic?

 Yes.
-Per Utah regulation, EMT certification must be accomplished before training at the paramedic level.
+EMT or AEMT certification must be accomplished before training at the paramedic level.
 An EMT course can be taken at WSU or any state-approved location.
-For non-WSU courses, credit can be transferred by providing a Utah certification card and transfer fee of $10.00.
-Currently a student must complete 30 credit hours at WSU for EMT (PAR 1000/1001) to be applied to the transcript.
-Please note you must have a state certification or licensure in order to participate in paramedic education.
-A National Registry of EMT's card without a corresponding state certification or licensure will not be accepted.
+WSU currently does not offer AEMT training.
+Please note that you must have EMT or AEMT certification or licensure in the state in which your clinical and field internship will occur during paramedic training.
+A National Registry of EMT's card without a corresponding state certification or license is not sufficient to pursue paramedic training.

-- Do I need to have EMS experience to enter the Paramedic Program?
+- Do I need to have EMS experience prior to entering the paramedic program?

-Here is a complete list of our Paramedic Program Prerequisites
+Here is a complete list of the WSU paramedic program prerequisites

 - Is there a Language Requirement?

-Tuition costs do not include the prerequisites since there are many avenues from which they can be completed.
-Since tuition and fees change every year, students are directed to the https://www.weber.edu/bursar/TuitionFee_Tables.html website for the current tuition and fee chart.
+Please note: tuition costs do not include the prerequisites since there are many avenues from which they can be completed.

 - Is there a selection process to get accepted into the WSU Paramedic Program?

-- Overall GPA achieved in Anatomy and Physiology
+- Average GPA achieved in anatomy and physiology.

-In the event that space is available, a student may be considered for "contractual admission."
+In the event that space is available, a student who does not meet the minimum requirements for entrance into the WSU paramedic program may be considered for "contractual admission."
 In order to be considered for contractual admission one of the following may have occurred:

 - GPA of 2.5 to 2.69